Learning Outcomes

 Step 1: Identify Total Income

-Add together all sources of income for the tax year (6 April to 5 April), including NSNDI, savings, and dividends.
+Add together all sources of income for the tax year (6 April to 5 April), identifying the components: NSNDI, savings, and dividends.
+Keep components separate as different rules and rates apply to each.

 Step 2: Deduct Allowable Reliefs